datajerk/ctf-write-ups/umdctf2021/jie-jne-jnw/README.md

 # UMDCTF 2021

-## Jump Is Easy/Jump Not Easy/Jump Is Found
+## Jump Is Easy/Jump Not Easy/Jump Not Working

 > Jumping is easy.
 Where do we want to jump to is the hard part.
 >